NodiraTillayeva/NodiraTillayeva/README.md

 ### Some Personal Info
 - 😄 Senior student at Inha University in Tashkent
 - 💬 I study Computer Science and Software Engineering
-- 🔭 I’m currently working on Python Data Science Project
+- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Python and MySQL
 - 😄 Pronouns: SHE/HER